-Significant operational efficiencies in the operation of electric vehicles as virtual power plants was demonstrated using Power TAC to simulate consumer response on a large scale to different demand response mechanisms such as price elasticity.
+Significant efficiencies in the operation of electric vehicles as virtual power plants were demonstrated using Power TAC to simulate consumer response on a large scale to different demand response mechanisms such as price elasticity.

 Power TAC technology underpins Rotterdam’s participation in Ruggedised.
 The RUGGEDISED project (Rotterdam, Umeå and Glasgow: Generating Exemplary Districts In Sustainable Energy Deployment) aims to deploy smart city innovations that will enable rapid development and replication of energy-efficient urban districts.
 Expected results of the project cover not only technologies to reduce energy consumption and CO2 emission but also innovative business models for energy exchange, open-data platforms and advanced energy management systems.

-Releases are announced on the developer’s mailing list at nabble.com, release notes are posted on the participant’s wiki, and release artifacts are hosted on github.
+Releases are announced on the developer’s mailing list, release notes are posted on the participant’s wiki, and release artifacts are hosted on github.
 Server release packages are quite small, generally no more than about 5kb – just a README file, a sample configuration file, and a Maven pom.xml file.
 Maven will download the modules and all their dependencies when you first run it.

 Power TAC can be applied in business model and policy testing.
 We’re happy to answer questions on how to apply the Power TAC platform to.
 Start out by investigating the resource links below and don’t hesitate to contact us with questions at email@example.com.